alinul/overmatch-releases/README.md

 When the overlay is visible:

-1. Captures the OW2 window every 600 ms via screen-capture API
+1. Captures the OW2 window
-2. Checks if the SCOREBOARD tab is highlighted (skips if not — no wasted matching)
+2. Checks if the SCOREBOARD tab is highlighted
-3. Locates the red enemy panel by scanning for its left edge
+3. Locates the red enemy panel
 4. Crops the 5 enemy portrait slots
 5. For each slot:
    - Skips if it's a pre-pick "?" silhouette (all slots look the same → silhouette state)